bramschork/Birthday-Calendar_Events/docs/README.md

 Instructions:

 **Please download your students birthdays first.
 They must be in the strict format of "Last, First|Form|Birthday(mm-dd-yy)".
-Please do not include "Preffered Name".
+Please do not include "Preferred Name".
 The program relies on strict accordance to this input formatting.
 Ensure Excel does not auto-format your dates to a different format.
 An example of the input format can be found in "docs/example_data.csv" in the folder you will download below.
 Please no extra lines or formatting in the document.**

 1) Click on "Windows Release" under the "Releases" tab on the GitHub page.
 2) Click on the release ending in ".zip" to begin downloading the program.